 An intimate relationship is not necessarily a sexual one and ensures that both heterosexual and same-sex couples who do not live together and do not have children together but have been involved in a relationship for some time to apply for an injunctive order.

 If you do not fall within the definition of an associated person for the purpose of the Family Law Act but you are being continually harassed, threatened, pestered or stalked after a relationship has ended, you can also apply for a civil injunction under the Protection from Harassment Act 1997.

-In order for this to be granted the court will have to consider whether that person is at risk of significant harm and whether they will be prevented or deterred from applying if they have to wait and whether their abuser is avoiding being served notice by not appearing in the court.
+For this to be granted the court, will have to be satisfied that the victim is at risk of significant harm and will be prevented or deterred from applying if they have to wait.

 Injunctions are commonly for a specified period of time, for example 12 months.
 They can also be renewed or they can be made “until further notice”.